 Conceptually close to our approach is the development of the so-called multi-agent systems (MAS) [5].
 One of the Russian researchers and developers in this area P.O.
 Sobolev says: "The key element of these systems is a program agent that can perceive the situation, to make decisions, and to communicate with other agents.
 These capabilities dramatically distinguish MAS from existing rigidly organized systems providing them with such an important new feature as self-organization.
 In this case, separate parts of the program can agree on how a problem should be solved.
-The parts acquire their activity and can initiate a dialogue with the user in advance at not prescribed times.
-They can work in conditions of uncertainty and offer clarification and reformulation of tasks, etc." [6].
-The abandonment to find a deterministic principle, which allows identification of the best solution, the agent's activity with their purposeful behavior, the focus on operations with developing systems are a common concept for both approaches.
+The parts acquire their activity and can initiate a dialogue with the user in advance solution, the agent's activity with their purposeful behavior, the focus on operations with developing systems are a common concept for both approaches.